simonbesnard1/gedidb/doc/user/fundamentals.processor.rst

   - Spatial extent (region of interest)
   - Time range (start and end dates)
-  - Quality filters (e.g., sensitivity thresholds)
+  - Database configuration details
-  - Database connection/configuration details
+  - Variables list for each GEDI product (L2A, L2B, L4A, L4C)

   For details on configuration files, refer to the :ref:`fundamentals-setup` page.

 Performance considerations